kisna72/nodejs-hash/README.md

 5. True randomnes is impossible; I am using crypto's random algorithm to generate random QR Codes, and Math.random to generate a number between 12-16.
 6. Hashing is done with SHA256 by utilising crypto module.
 7. Implementation of Linked List is imcomplete.
 I only implemented pieces that I needed.
+8. Using crypto-promise library because ... who doesn't like promises.